emitapp/emit-server-public/README.md

-This is the subdirectory that will house all of the logic for this app's Firebase Cloud Functions.
+This is the subdirectory that will house all of the server-side logic for this app, like Cloud Functions and Firebase Security Rules.